stonepros/stone/doc/architecture.rst

-If you anticipate large images sizes, large S3 or Swift objects (e.g., video), or large CephFS directories, you may see considerable read/write performance improvements by striping client data over multiple objects within an object set.
+If you anticipate large images sizes, large S3 or Swift objects (e.g., video), or large StoneFS directories, you may see considerable read/write performance improvements by striping client data over multiple objects within an object set.
 Significant write performance occurs when the client writes the stripe units to their corresponding objects in parallel.
 Since objects get mapped to different